masomaster/portfolio-v2/content/jobs/PLNUSoftwareEngineer/index.md

 url: 'https://www.pointloma.edu/'
 ---

-- Optimized and maintained numerous in-house systems, utilizing tools such as Java and a host of AWS services, resulting in a marked increase in security and operational efficiency for university
+- Optimized and maintained numerous in-house systems, utilizing tools such as Java, Python, SQL, and a host of AWS services, resulting in a marked increase in security and operational efficiency for university
 - Spearheaded technical implementation of a complex third-party system involving cross-functional stakeholders, significantly enhancing student experience through streamlined services and robust data protection
 - Engineered critical components to ensure seamless continuity of Student Success platform despite major provider data structure changes
-- Secured Workday Pro Integrations Administration and Studio certifications, showcasing a quick mastery of complex development platforms and tools.
+- Secured Workday Pro Integrations Administration and Studio certifications, showcasing rapid mastery of complex development platforms and tools.
-- Supervisor has noted “amazingly impressive” ability to independently take on new engineering challenges to successful completion
+- Demonstrated ability to independently learn new tools and take on new engineering challenges to successful completion